openshift/source-to-image/docs/cli.md

 $ s2i build --scripts-url=file://s2iscripts git://github.com/bparees/openshift-jee-sample openshift/wildfly-8-centos java-app
 ```

-Build a Ruby application from a GIT source, specifying `ref`, and using the official
+Build a Ruby application from a Git source, specifying `ref`, and using the official
 `ruby-20-centos7` builder image.
 The resulting image will be named `ruby-app`:

 ```